The San Rafael Glacier

 The M/V Skorpios II has capacity for 160 passengers, its cabins are fully equipped and decorated, all have private bathrooms, background music, intercoms and television.
 It also has the Quitralco saloon (smokers), the San Rafael bar (non-smokers) and a main dining room.

-End of the Cruise.
+End of cruise.